Tirumala Dhruva Bera: Ornaments

-Tirumala Dhruva bera has a number of ornaments as seen on the deity.
-The yagnopavitam (sacred thread) is seen on the bare chest of the lord running from the left shoulder to the right waist.
+Tirumala Dhruva Bera has many ornaments as seen on the deity.
+The largest ornament is the holy diamond crown, studded with a huge ruby or emerald stone.
+The yagnopavitam (sacred thread made of three gold wires) is seen on the bare chest of the lord running from the left shoulder to the right waist.
 Four sets of necklaces are seen on the deity.
-The deity also has a two-inch katibandham (waist band) running over the dhoti.
-The arms have armlets and the legs have ornaments near the ankle.
-The lord sports also ear ornaments.
-The lord has a coin necklace.
+The removable symbol of Lakshmi is placed on the right chest while the removable Padmavati symbol is on the left chest.
+The Chakra, Conch shell and Blessing hand are usually covered in gem-studded gold ornaments.
+The deity also has a two-inch katibandham (gold waist belt) running over the dhoti.
+The arms have snake-shaped armlets, and the legs have ornaments near the ankle.
+The lord also has huge ear studs shaped like fishes.
+The lord has a coin necklace and a special garland made of 108 gold-encrusted shaligram stones.
+The holy feet are also plated with gold and rubies.

 Seva to deity

 Daily seva

 The lord gets complete attention during most of the rituals conducted in the garbha griha.
-After, the lord is woken up during the Suprabhatam Seva, Suddhi (cleansing) is done by removal of flowers from the previous day and apportionment of holy water bought from Akasa Ganga thirtam for the day's prayer.
-During Tomala Seva, the gold kavacham (armour) of the feet is removed and abhishekam is done daily to it.
-Bhoga Srinivasa, the Kautuka beram of the temple receives full abhishekam every day in lieu of the Dhruva bera.
+Afterwards, the Lord is woken up during the Suprabhatam Seva.
+Shuddhi (cleansing) is performed by removing flowers from the previous day and apportioning holy water brought from the Akasha Ganga tank for the day's prayer.
+During the Thomala Seva, the gold kavacham (armour) of the feet is removed and abhishekam is done daily to it.
+Bhoga Srinivasa, the silver Kautuka beram of the temple receives full abhishekam every day in place of the Main idol.
 Sahasranamarchana - recital of 1,000 names of Lord Srinivasa is performed to the main deity after the completion of Tomala seva.
-Naivedyam (food offerings) are made thrice during the day and is preceded by recital from various scriptures.
-Following the first naivedyam (also called First Bell), verses from Prabandham is read.
-Before the mid-day and second naivedyam (also called Second Bell), Ashthottaranama (108 names of the Lord) is read and this is a private service.
-The rituals of Tomala Seva, Archana and Naivedyam is conducted in the evening after Malayappa swami returns from Sahasra Deepalankarana Seva and is called Night Kainkaryams.
+Naivedyam (food offerings) are made thrice during the day and are preceded by recital from various scriptures.
+Following the first naivedyam (also called First Bell), verses from the Prabandham is read.
+Before the mid-day and second naivedyam (also called Second Bell), Ashthottaranama (108 names of the Lord) is read and this is a private service.The rituals of Tomala Seva, Archana and Naivedyam is conducted in the evening after Malayappa swami returns from Sahasra Deepalankarana Seva (lighting of 1000 lamps) and is called Night Kainkaryams.
 Naivedyam is offered to other deities only after apportionment of the same to the main deity.
+The Bhoga Srinivasa idol is then ritually placed on a swing and lullled to sleep by the songs of Annamacharya.